uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 Server returns 403.

-#### Details
+#### FUTURE WORK: Details

-- FOR NOW: filters will be a simple AND, but it could be extended to allow arbitrary nesting of logical expressions (up to a limit).
+- Filters will be joined by AND, but it could be extended to allow arbitrary nesting of logical expressions (up to a limit).
 Maybe by having just one query parameter with special syntax like those of search engines.
-- TODO: Maybe the results should be returned in "pages" (AKA "pagination").
 - Automatically sort results by date.

 ### Search samples in a given study (GET) (`/studies/{studyID}/samples`)